bobbingwide/oik-shortcodes/readme.txt

 * Parses WordPress core, plugins and themes (v1.20)
 * Pagination of long lists
 * 'Compatible with Shortcake' checkbox?

+New in version 1.41.0
+* [blocks] shortcode supports link to block variations

 New in version 1.39.0
 * Supports Comments on Blocks and Block examples